Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-History suggests that Jaisalmer was established somewhere in the 12th century.
-Rawal Jaisal, the first and oldest heir of Rawal Of Deoraj, became the King of Lodurva.
-The throne of Jaisalmer was then given to the younger half-brother.
-Rawal Jaisalmer then set out to find his ideal location for constructing his capital.
-Here, he stumbles across Eesul, a sage that gave him insights about Lord Krishna’s prophecy.
-This prophecy states a Yaduvanshi clan’s descendant would rediscover a whole new kingdom at the current location.
-Rawal Jaiswal then devotedly built the mud fort, Jaisalmer, thereby declaring it as his capital.
+Jaisalmer is thought to have been founded sometime in the 12th century, according to history.
+The first and oldest of Rawal Of Deoraj’s heirs, Rawal Jaisal, ascended to the throne of Lodurva.
+The younger half-brother was then handed the throne of Jaisalmer.
+Then Rawal Jaisalmer set out to choose the appropriate site for his capital.
+Here, he encounters Eesul, a wise man who provided him with information regarding Lord Krishna’s prophecy.
+According to this prophecy, a descendant of the Yaduvanshi clan would re-discover a whole new kingdom in the present location.
+After that, Rawal Jaiswal devotedly constructed the mud fort, Jaisalmer, designating it as his capital.

 Jaisalmer, the golden crown of Rajasthan, is located in the focal region of the Thar desert.
 It is known as the essence of the Rajput culture and offers a myriad of activities.
 Carnivals, Rajasthan festivals, religious funfairs, and other fun-loving activities are all celebrated here and contribute to the culture of this city.
 Our Jaisalmer tour package covers all these culture-oriented elements to ensure that your trip is worthwhile.